A mathematical theory for understanding when abstract representations emerge in neural networks: The analytical framework

-This KKT condition shows that any global minimum $\rho_{*}$ of Eq.~\eqref{eq:loss_functional} must satisfy the inequality in Eq.~\eqref{eq:KKT} and its support is confined to those vectors $\mathbf{h}$ for which the equal sign is attained.
+This KKT condition shows that any global minimum $\rho_{*}$ of Eq.~\eqref{eq:loss_functional} must satisfy the inequality in Eq.~\eqref{eq:KKT} and at the same time, its support must be confined to those vectors $\mathbf{h}$ for which the equal sign is attained.
 The two conditions can be interpreted as a mean-field description \cite{opper2001advanced} of the effective $M$-neuron system (Fig.~3F).
 To see this, we define the single-neuron mean-field energy,